What to see and do in Bangkok: Must-sees?

 It is a national park located 265km from Bangkok.
 It is a waterfall made up of 7 different levels.
 In total it is a 2 km walk, surrounded by trees and vines until you reach the last level.
 We loved this national park, the colour of the water, the nature, 100% recommendable.

-If you don't have much time, the best thing to do is to go with an organised tour from Bangkok, many agencies offer it in Khao San Road.
+If you have little time the ideal is to go with an organized tour from Bangkok, in Khao San Road many agencies offer it and if not you can book a private tour here.
 If you have a little more time it is best to go on your own, you will probably have to spend the night in Kanchanaburri.

 We put together a post exclusively about Erawan Falls, how to get there and more tips!